praneybehl/mdCrawler/docs/nextjs-docs/docs_pages_building-your-application_rendering_edge-and-nodejs-runtimes.md

   * The **Edge Runtime** which contains a more limited set of APIs.

+The Edge Runtime is the default runtime for Middleware.
+However, this can be changed to the Node.js runtime.
+See the Middleware documentation for more details.
 ## Use Cases
   * The Node.js Runtime is used for rendering your application.
   * The Edge Runtime is used for Middleware (routing rules like redirects, rewrites, and setting headers).